peteroupc/MailLib/docs/PeterO.Text.ProtocolStrings.md

 <b>Return Value:</b>

 A string prepared under the OpaqueString profile in RFC 8265.
 Returns null if that string is invalid under that profile (including if <i>str</i>
 is null or empty).
-For comparison purposes, return values of this method should be compared code point by code point (see RFC 8265, sec.
+For comparison purposes, return values of this method hould be compared code point by code point (see RFC 8265, sec.
 4.2.3).

 <a id="UsernameEnforce_string"></a>
 ### UsernameEnforce